Skip to content

 6) In addition, Insufficient surety bonds, lack of fire coverage.
 Lack of management financial reserves and pending litigation issues are all required to be disclosed and can derail your transaction in an instant.

-Unfortunately, it’s the norm that the certification process gets overlooked until late into the buying process.
-After inspections are completed, apprisal(s) are paid for, and the client hopes are dashed.
+Unfortunately, it’s the norm that the certification process is overlooked until late in the buying process.
+After inspections, apprisal(s) are paid for, and the client’s hopes are dashed.

 Here’s why this usually happens!

-During the “Great Recession,” many HOA management companies floundered or were either closed or consolidated into more prominent companies, And there are simply fewer companies to provide services.
+During the “Great Recession,” many HOA management companies floundered or closed or were consolidated into more prominent companies.
+There are simply fewer companies to provide services.

 Condo management employees are often overworked and underpaid and are seen as interchangeable (expendable) by management.
-To say there’s a high rate of turnover among these employees; is an understatement.
+To say these employees have a high turnover rate is an understatement.

 7. Litigation.
 Litigation involving an HOA is usually a deal-killer unless it’s minor or doesn’t affect the subject unit and its building.

-If there’s litigation involving a builder’s workmanship, or if there’s been damage to the complex “common areas” due to wind, flood, or earthquake, back out of the transaction (run don’t walk) before your buyer wastes money on inspections and an appraisal.
+If there’s litigation involving a builder’s workmanship or damage to the complex “common areas” due to wind, flood, or earthquake, back out of the transaction (run, don’t walk) before your buyer wastes money on inspections and an appraisal.

 Your buyer(s) will thank you.

-Note: Some lenders advertise they fund condo transactions with litigation as they are a “non-Fannie or non-QM lender,” but the interest rate and down payment requirements will both be significantly higher.
+Note: Some lenders advertise that they fund condo transactions with litigation as a “non-Fannie or non-QM lender,” but the interest rate and down payment requirements will be significantly higher.

-And, from a strictly practical point, buying a unit in a damaged community (usually) will only hurt its resale in the future.
+From a strictly practical point of view, buying a unit in a damaged community (usually) will only hurt its resale in the future.

 8. FHA/VA Approval.
-Entire condo complexes need to be FHA or VA approved before FHA or VA financing can be used to finance a unit.
+Entire condo complexes need to be approved by the FHA or VA before FHA or VA financing can be used to finance a unit.

 There is no updated list of VA condo approvals as VA quit updating approval lists in 2018.
 Each transaction must conform to specific VA approval conditions.